fuzzybinary/godot_dart/README.md

 Some notes about the current state:
 * The binding is likely leaking both Dart objects and native allocations.
-I intend on making a pass through to make sure all of that is cleaned up at some point and correctly utilize native finalizers.
+I intend on making a pass through to make sure all of that is cleaned up at some point and correctly utilizes native finalizers.
 * Right now Godot will crash on exit because the binding isn't cleaning up after itself and it tried to free Dart objects after Dart has aready been shut down.
+* The binding has a possibility of taking 1 ms of time every frame waiting for messages from Dart, because of the call to `Dart_WaitForEvent(1)`.
+If there are no events in queue, this method will wait for 1ms before moving on.
+I'll need to add a "no wait" version to Dart directly (or have the Dart team do it) in order to fix.

 # Using